vaishavs/Functional-Programming-C-/03_Std_HOFs/05_type_deduction.md

 1. The keyword `auto` strips types while the operator `decltype` keeps them, so the choice between them follows from whether references and `const` are meant to survive.
 2. Parentheses change the answer that `decltype` gives, because `decltype(x)` reports the declared type of an entity whereas `decltype((x))` reports `T&` for any lvalue.
 3. The token `auto&&` denotes a forwarding reference wherever deduction is taking place, and it denotes an rvalue reference only where no deduction occurs.
-4. Whenever the deduced type is in doubt, it should be printed rather than guessed, using the helper given in §0.
+4. Whenever the deduced type is in doubt, it should be printed rather than guessed, using the helper given at the start of this tutorial.

 ---